clap-rs/clap/examples/tutorial_derive/README.md

 ## Configuring the Parser

-You use derive `Parser` the start building a parser.
+You use derive `Parser` to start building a parser.

 [Example:](02_apps.rs)
 ```console